crmcarecloud/api-php-client/docs/Api/BookingStatusesApi.md

 Get a booking status

-Get information about a specific booking status
+Get information about a specific booking status.

 ### Example
 ```php